 We can speak of SHEN hen as the field of awareness or pure consciousness, and CHING as the realm of substance, related to sexual energy.
 CHI, the mind, is the vital energy mediating between those poles, the "middle treasure."
 These distinctions should not lead us to forget that these are but aspects of a continuum, from the most expanded to the most condensed of its manifestations.

-Among the many connotations of each of these terms, we can count the human spirit, said to sit in the heart, as shen.
+Among the many connotations of each of these terms, we can count the human spirit, said to sit in the heart, as Shen.
 Shen is the spiritual component of life, that which inspires wonder and awe, that which is beyond yin and yang.
-In the Chinese tradition, spirits associated with mountains, streams, stars, and so forth can also be referred to as shen, along with the gods and deities, beneficent beings, and departed ancestors.
-Within the individual, shen is manifested in personality, thought, sensory perception, and the awareness of self.
+In the Chinese tradition, spirits associated with mountains, streams, stars, and so forth can also be referred to as Shen, along with the gods and deities, beneficent beings, and departed ancestors.
+Within the individual, Shen is manifested in personality, thought, sensory perception, and the awareness of self.

 Where SHEN is the spirit, and CHING is our essence, CHI is both the life force and the organizing principle flowing through all things and establishing their interconnectedness.
-Chinese believe that every living thing (both human and non-human) has CHI. lt is responsible for consciousness and mental abilities.
+Chinese believe that every living thing (both human and non-human) has CHI.
+It is responsible for consciousness and mental abilities.